rsutormin/workspace_deluxe/ReferenceBFSexperiment.md

 chain to the getReferencedObject function to retrieve the object.
 These changes make retrieving referenced objects much more user friendly.

-The search is implemented as a BFS to reduce database calls.
+The search is implemented as a referent to reference BFS (e.g. the search proceeds in the direction **opposite** to the references) to reduce database calls.
 Calls are O(search tree depth) rather than O(nodes in tree).
 However, this means that the amount of data sent per call can theoretically be large.

 Setup
 -----